survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 The same idea works with dependencies that use the ES6 module definition.
 Given the related packaging standards are still emerging, it is possible you may have to be careful when consuming such packages.
 Webpack will try to resolve *package.json* `module` field for this purpose.
 See the *Consuming Packages* chapter for related techniques.

+T> If you want to see which parts of the code tree shaking affects, enable warnings at the `UglifyJsPlugin`.
+In addition to other messages, you should see lines like `Dropping unused variable treeShakingDemo [./app/component.js:17,6]`.

 ## Controlling UglifyJS through Webpack

 An UglifyJS feature known as **mangling** will be enabled by default.
 The feature will reduce local function and variable names to a minimum, usually to a single character.
 It can also rewrite properties to a more compact format if configured specifically.